xenonical/xenonical/README.md

-- hello, i’m serif, i use she/it pronouns
+- hello, i’m serif, i use they/she/it pronouns
 - i mostly draw anime girls but i'm trying to learn actual Programmer Stuff™
 - more info about me can be found on my homepage https://xenonical.neocities.org/about-me.html
+- i also have a website under construction that i'll link here once i get it in working order